 We help colon cancer survivors find affordable life insurance.

-Our underwriting process provides you with feedback in days from life insurers that specialize in colon cancer.
+Our underwriting process provides you with feedback in days from life insurers that specialize in high-risk life insurance.

 How Does Colon Cancer Affect Life Insurance?

 The availability of life insurance after your cancer is based on:

 - Your age at the time of diagnosis